influxdata/docs-v2/content/influxdb/v2.0/write-data/no-code/use-telegraf/auto-config.md

    Plugins listed with a <span style="color:#32B08C">{{< icon "check" >}}</span>
    require no additional configuration.
    To configure a plugin or access plugin documentation, click the plugin name.

-   {{% note %}}
-   Not all available plugins are listed on this screen.
-For more information on manually configuring additional plugins, see [Manually add Telegraf plugins](/influxdb/v2.0/write-data/no-code/use-telegraf/manual-config/).
-   {{% /note %}}

-8. Provide a **Telegraf Configuration Name** and an optional **Telegraf Configuration Description**.
+5. Provide a **Telegraf Configuration Name** and an optional **Telegraf Configuration Description**.
+6. Adjust configuration settings as needed.
+To find configuration settings for a specific plugin, see [Telegraf plugins](/telegraf/latest/plugins/).
-9. Click **Create and Verify**.
+7. Click **Save and Test**.
-10. The **Test Your Configuration** page provides instructions for how to start Telegraf using the generated configuration.
+8. The **Test Your Configuration** page provides instructions for how to start Telegraf using the generated configuration.
   _See [Start Telegraf](#start-telegraf) below for detailed information about what each step does._
-11. Once Telegraf is running, click **Listen for Data** to confirm Telegraf is successfully sending data to InfluxDB.
+9. Once Telegraf is running, click **Listen for Data** to confirm Telegraf is successfully sending data to InfluxDB.
   Once confirmed, a **Connection Found!** message appears.
-12. Click **Finish**.
+10. Click **Finish**.
 Your Telegraf configuration name and the associated bucket name appears in the list of Telegraf configurations.

-    {{% note %}}

 ### Windows